luisrieke/german-course/README.md

 ## Setup

-The project is my first attempt to use Next.js.
+The project is my first project I built with Next.js.
 You can find the documentation [here](https://nextjs.org/docs).

 ### Install dependencies